zed-industries/zed/crates/crdb/src/README.md

 #### Conversations are also documents

 Contexts can also be associated with conversations, which are special documents that embed other documents that represent messages.
-Messages are embedded via a mechanism called *transclusion*, which will be discussed further below.
+Messages are embedded via a mechanism called *portals*, which will be discussed further below.

 ### Contexts occupy a hierarchical namespace